wesmarcum/dotfiles/README.md

 - [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search)
 - [zsh-hist](https://github.com/marlonrichert/zsh-hist)

 The prompt/theme is set in the `~/dotfiles/zsh/conf/theme` file.
-If `theme` does not exist, the default theme will be set to agnoster.
+If `theme` does not exist, the default theme will be set to starship.
 To change the theme, just set the `theme` variable to a git repo.
 The repo can be in short form (assumed github) or a full URL.
 The syntax for OMZ is a little different:  you need to use `ohmyzsh/ohmyzsh <theme>` syntax.
 Example `theme` files:

 ```
 theme="starship/starship"